msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 ### Starting Code

-The starting code for this project provides you with the implementation several network layers that cooperate to provide end-to-end communication.
+The starting code for this project provides you with the implementation of several network layers that cooperate to provide end-to-end communication.

 ```
     NETWORK LAYER (network.py)